MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app.md

 * Updates from version 1 to version 1.1 will be installed in a new workspace.

-* Some sampling my occur while exporting data from Export Data page due to power bi limitation.
+* Some sampling may occur while exporting data from Export Data page due to Power BI limitation.

 ## Next steps